aparkhomenko/php-cassandra/README.md

 ```
 php -d="extension=modules/cassandra.so" -m
 ```

+Don't forget to add extension to your php.ini if you'll try next example

 ## Bugs
 The official c++ driver has bug when try to commit bad cql(Cassandra Query Language).
 After that the script will be killed with segmentation fault.